jasonsebastian/su-entry-task/README.md

 ## Description
 This project is a mini blog.
 Users who have registered on the blog can like and comment posts, while admins can create, edit, delete posts; as well as register users to the blog.

+This project is built on Django.

 ## Things to do